Comparisons13 min read

 Here's my honest take after using both consistently:

 ProtonVPN is the better VPN for most people.
-The apps are better, the streaming support is more reliable, the Swiss jurisdiction is more protective, and the Proton ecosystem bundle makes it excellent value if you're buying into the full privacy stack.
-For small business owners especially, the Business plan is worth serious consideration.
+The apps are better, the streaming support is more reliable, the Swiss jurisdiction is more protective, and the Proton ecosystem bundle makes it great value if you're buying the full privacy stack.
+For small business owners especially, the Business plan deserves serious consideration.

-Windscribe is the better VPN if value and flexibility are your top priorities.
+Windscribe is the better choice if value and flexibility top your priority list.
 The free plan is exceptional — genuinely the best I've tested.
 The unlimited devices policy is unusual in this market.
-And for power users who want to customize everything, it delivers in ways ProtonVPN simply doesn't.
+And for power users wanting to customize everything, it delivers in ways ProtonVPN simply doesn't.

-If you're still on the fence, here's my shortcut: try Windscribe's free plan first (10GB/month, no credit card needed).
+Still unsure?
+Try Windscribe's free plan first (10GB/month, no credit card needed).
 If it meets your needs, upgrade to Pro.
-If you find the interface frustrating or the streaming support lacking, switch to ProtonVPN.
-You'll know within a week which camp you fall into.
+But if the interface frustrates you or the streaming support falls short, switch to ProtonVPN.
+You'll know within a week which one clicks for you.

-Both tools are legitimate, trustworthy options.
-You genuinely won't go wrong with either — it really comes down to what you personally value most.
+Both are legitimate, trustworthy options.
+You won't go wrong with either — it really comes down to what you personally value most.

 FAQ